knime/knime-sdk-setup/README.md

 #### 4. Configure Eclipse
 * Start Eclipse.
+* Configure the default JRE used by Eclipse to be the one you installed earlier.
+See the [Eclipse Help](https://help.eclipse.org/2021-03/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Ftasks%2Ftask-add_new_jre.htm&cp%3D1_3_5_1) how to perform this task.
 * Clone this repository (``knime-sdk-setup``) and import it into your Eclipse workspace.
 To do this using EGit, go to ``File → Import → Git → Projects from Git File → Clone URI``.
 Enter: [https://github.com/knime/knime-sdk-setup](https://github.com/knime/knime-sdk-setup) as URI and proceed.
 Now,  select the branches you want to clone.
 Select all branches starting with ``releases/`` and the ``master`` branch.
 Next, select the initial branch you want to work with (e.g. ``master``, see ``Target Platform`` section above).
 Finally, Choose ``Import existing Eclipse projects``, select all projects and click __Finish__.
 * Double click the target platform definition file (``.target`` files In the imported ``org.knime.sdk.setup`` project) that you want to use for development (the difference between the files is explained in the ``Target Platform`` section above).
 If in doubt, use ``KNIME-AP-complete.target``.
 NOTE: Resolving the target platform the first time takes a while as all dependencies need to be downloaded.
 You can monitor the progress at the bottom right corner of your Eclipse application.
 Wait until the target platform is resolved by Eclipse before continuing with the next step.